thedevdojo/auth/README.md

 composer require devdojo/auth
 ```

-After the package has been installed you'll need to publish the authentication assets with the followign command:
+After the package has been installed you'll need to publish the authentication assets with the following command:

 ```
 php artisan vendor:publish --tag=auth:assets